 - Book-end your safari with a beach holiday

 There are many camps and lodges dotted around East and Southern Africa that cater to families.
 They may include baby-sitting services, specially designed nature walks, two-roomed tents or bungalows, and child-friendly menus.
 A really great option is to rent a whole property for just your family.
 Tintswalo Manor House in Manyeleti, (South Africa) is one of our favorites.
 It comes with its own pool, vehicle, guide, butler and chef.

-Please contact us if you would like more information about family-friendly safaris.
+Read our family safari planning tips here, and contact us if you would like more information.